RhodyArthur/angular-code-quality-enforcer/README.md

 Added custom rules:
  - semi and quotes.
  - @typescript-eslint/no-explicit-any: Ensures explicit usage of any type is avoided.
+ - max-lines: enforces a maximum of 35 lines in a file, skipping whitespaces.

 ## Fix Linting Errors and Warnings
 Run ESlint